 Symptom #8: Vaginal Discharge

-When you’re pregnant, an increase in estrogen can lead to an increase in milky, white vaginal discharge.
-It may be thicker in texture than regular vaginal discharge throughout your menstrual cycle, but it’s often hard to know the difference.
+When you’re pregnant, an increase in estrogen can lead to an increase in milky, white discharge.
+It may be thicker in texture than regular discharge throughout your cycle, but it’s often hard to know the difference.
 This often lasts throughout pregnancy.